core-wg/oscore/draft-ietf-core-object-security.md

 The columns of the registry are:

-* bit position: This indicates the position of the bit in the OSCORE Octet, starting at 0 for the least significant bit.
+* bit position: This indicates the position of the bit in the OSCORE Octet, starting at 0 for the most significant bit.
 The bit position must be an integer or a range of integers, in the range 0 to 63.

 * name: The name is present to make it easier to refer to and discuss the registration entry.
 The value is not used in the protocol.
 Names are to be unique in the table.